Thailand in World War II: Burma Railway

 On 21 December 1941, a mutual offensive-defensive alliance pact between the two countries was signed.
 The agreement, revised on 30 December, gave the Japanese full access to Thai weaponry and to Thai railways, roads, airfields, naval bases, warehouses, communications systems, and barracks.
 To promote greater military and economic co-operation, Pridi was removed from the cabinet and offered a seat on the politically impotent Regency Council of the absent king, which he subsequently accepted.
-Japan meanwhile stationed 150,000 troops on Thai soil and built the famous Burma Railway through Thailand using Asian labourers and Allied prisoners of war, with many dying in process.
+Japan meanwhile stationed 150,000 troops on Thai soil and built the famous Burma Railway through Thailand using Asian labourers and Allied prisoners of war, with more than 100,000 dying in the process.

 Allied bombing of Thailand

-Since the Empire of Japan was using the country as a staging area for its invasions of Allied colonies in Southeast Asia, Allied planes began bombing raids on the Thai capital city of Bangkok.
-With this added pressure, the Phibun Government decided to declare war on the Allies.
+Since the Empire of Japan was using the country as a staging area for its invasions of Allied colonies in Southeast Asia.
+In 7 January 1942, allied planes began bombing raids on the Thai capital city of Bangkok.
+With this added pressure, the Phibun government decided to declare war on the Allies.